Ms .45: Plot

 As the limbs start to attract the attention of the media, Albert brings Thana into his office and invites her to a Halloween party that he is throwing for work, telling her that there will be "many boys there [her] age" while stroking her neck.
 She responds to him in writing, saying, "I'll try."
-As her quest of vengeance increases, Thana starts regularly targeting and killing several men, including an arrogant fashion photographer, a pimp who assaults a prostitute, several members of a gang seeking to sexually assault her, a Saudi Arabian businessman and his limousine driver, and even drives a recently dumped salesman to suicide after her gun jams.
+As her quest of vengeance increases, Thana starts regularly targeting and killing several men, including an arrogant fashion photographer, a pimp who assaults a prostitute, several members of a gang seeking to sexually assault her, and a Saudi Arabian businessman and his limousine driver.
+She pulls the gun on a recently dumped salesman she meets at a bar, but it jams; he grabs it from her, then unjams it and uses it to shoot himself in the head, committing suicide.

-Albert notices Thana ditching work after going to lunch with her co-workers, resulting in her co-workers having to finish her work.
+Albert notices Thana ditching work after going to lunch with her co-workers, resulting in her co-workers having to cover her share.
 She promises to go to the party with him in exchange for staying out of trouble for her absence.
-Thana notices that Phil is attracted to the smell of the burglar's severed limbs.
-She takes Phil for a walk, then ties him to a post in the park.
-She leaves a note saying that Phil ran away but will probably find his way back home soon.
+Thana notices that Phil is attracted to the smell of the burglar's severed parts, growing more interested after she grinds one of them into hamburger and feeds it to him.
+She takes Phil for a walk, leaves a note saying that Phil ran away but will probably find his way back home soon, then ties him to a post near the river and draws her gun on him.

-With Albert, Thana attends the costume party dressed as a nun.
-Meanwhile, Mrs. Nasone enters Thana's apartment and finds the burglar's severed head.
-She assumes that Thana killed her dog and tells police that she is at a party with her co-workers.
-At the party, Albert takes Thana upstairs in private and attempts to seduce her.
-In response, she shoots him.
-The party stops and her co-workers run upstairs to Thana, but quickly realize that she is the murderer when she steps out of the room with her pistol.
-Thana begins a shooting spree, targeting many of the men present.
+Thana attends the costume party dressed as a nun in the company of the increasingly lecherous Albert.
+Mrs. Nasone enters Thana's apartment and finds the burglar's severed head.
+She assumes that Thana killed Phil and calls the police.
+At the party, Albert takes Thana upstairs in private and attempts to seduce her, and she shoots him.
+The people at the party hear the gunshot and run upstairs to Thana, but quickly realize that she is the murderer when she steps out of the room with her pistol.
+Thana begins a shooting spree, targeting the men present.
 Her co-worker Laurie picks up a nearby knife and stabs Thana in the back.
-Thana turns around and points the gun at Laurie, but hesitates; she screams in pain, "Sister!" then falls to the ground and dies.
+Thana turns around and points the gun at Laurie, but hesitates; she screams out "Sister!" before she falls to the ground and dies.

-Following the party massacre, a tearful Mrs. Nasone attends a memorial for her husband and her dog Phil.
-Unbeknownst to her, a still-alive Phil makes its way back, scratching at her apartment door.
+Following the party massacre, the tearful Mrs. Nasone attends a memorial for her husband and her dog Phil, but back at the apartment, the still-alive Phil makes his way back home and scratches at her apartment door.